nieuwsma/kli-translation-pipeline_principles-of-faith/pipeline1/AUTOGEN/chapters/chapter9_chapter_9_the_church_our_role_in_it.md

 <!-- p43 -->
 The church’s first purpose is to worship and glorify God.
 Corporate worship, where believers gather to exalt God together, is a visible reflection of His glory and a response to His greatness.
-As the psalmist declares, “*Worship the Lord in the splendor of holiness; tremble before him, all the earth*” (<span class="x-scripture" data-type="ref" data-book="Psalm" data-chapter="96" data-verses="9" data-lang="en" data-version="NKJV">Psalm 96:9</span>).
-Beyond corporate worship, the church is called to live lives of obedience and sacrifice, offering themselves as “living sacrifices” as an act of spiritual worship (<span class="x-scripture" data-type="ref" data-book="Romans" data-chapter="12" data-verses="1-2" data-lang="en" data-version="NKJV">Romans 12:1-2</span>).
+As the psalmist declares, “*Worship the Lord in the splendor of holiness; tremble before him, all the earth*” (<span class="x-scripture" data-type="ref" data-book="PSA" data-chapter="96" data-verses="9" data-lang="en" data-version="NKJV">Psalm 96:9</span>).
+Beyond corporate worship, the church is called to live lives of obedience and sacrifice, offering themselves as “living sacrifices” as an act of spiritual worship (<span class="x-scripture" data-type="ref" data-book="ROM" data-chapter="12" data-verses="1-2" data-lang="en" data-version="NKJV">Romans 12:1-2</span>).
 This upward focus keeps the church centered on God’s majesty and aligns its priorities with His will.

 <!-- p44 -->